 - Costs: compared to traditional manufacturing, the labour costs for a 3D printer are almost zero.

-For a more comprehensive comparison of 3D Printers available (hopefully not to build weapons), look at the 3D Printing index on the resources page under technology.
+For a more comprehensive comparison of 3D Printers available to you (hopefully not to build weapons), look at the 3D Printing index on the resources page.